AdobeDocs/analytics-platform.en/help/reporting-activity-manager/reporting-activity.md

    Reporting activity data is displayed for the connection that you selected.

-1. (Conditional) When a connection first loads in the Reporting Activity Manager, the data displayed represent the current utilization metrics.
-To see real-time metrics after the initial load, select the [!UICONTROL **Refresh**] button to manually refresh the page.
+1. (Optional) When a connection first loads in the Reporting Activity Manager, the data displayed represent the current utilization metrics.
+To see updated metrics after the initial load, select the [!UICONTROL **Refresh**] button to manually refresh the page.

    <!-- Need to update this screenshot: ![connection](assets/indiv-report-ste.png) -->